-Competition seems to be inherent to business and the market, but in today’s technology-disrupted landscape, businesses could do well to consider collaborative competition.
+Competition seems to be inherent to business and the market, but in today's technology-disrupted landscape, businesses would do well to consider collaborative competition.
 Also known as co-opetition, collaborative competition offers a unique approach to strategy: by collaborating with your competitors, you can reap mutual advantage and grow the value of your business.
 By understanding how co-opetition works in practice, you can make use of this strategy when the opportunity arises.

 Co-opetition involves agreeing with an otherwise rival business for mutual advantage.
 This strategy of collaborative competition allows you and your competitor(s) to reap benefits through, for example, product enhancement and market expansion.

 Co-opetition can be a vital strategy for businesses struggling in the current economic landscape, in which consumers are highly educated about goods and services.
 In the past, the zero-sum-game approach to competition meant selling the same quality goods and services at a lower price, and this allowed you to beat out the competition.
 However, in today's highly networked, information-dense marketplace, competition is increasingly between networks and ecosystems rather than individual companies.

 For forward-thinking organisations, this is an opportunity.
 By bypassing the traditional confrontational competitive approach and instead building collaborative networks with your competitors, you and your new partners can enhance the overall value of your businesses by growing the overall economic pie.

 Forms of co-opetition

 Examples of co-opetition include sharing technological intellectual property, joint R&D schemes, shared distribution channels, merged production capacity, marketing campaigns, and even back-office capabilities.
 The goal of these initiatives is to grow the total value of your companies and so increase the value of individual firms.
 However, it could also strengthen your collective market share and prevent new entrants from gaining a foothold in the sector.